PTA

 This course will provide students with the opportunity to observe and participate in patient care as directed by a clinical instructor.
 Students will be placed in a clinical setting for a full time (40 hrs/wk), eight-week clinical experience where they will apply knowledge and skills learned in semesters one through four of the PTA Program.
 Students will provide care as directed by a licensed physical therapist or physical therapist assistant for uncomplicated and complicated patients with the degree of supervision and guidance based on the patient and the environment.
 Students are expected to provide patient care and fulfill the role of the physical therapist assistant at entry level by the end of this clinical experience.

-Required General Education Courses
+Required General Education and Institutional Requirements

-Some institutional requirements may be fulfilled through specific courses that can double count in different areas.
+Institutional requirements may be fulfilled through specific courses that can double count in different areas.
 See the Mendocino College Course Catalog for a list of classes that meet these requirements.

 **All students are required to meet with a Mendocino College academic counselor to create an education plan and review graduation requirements.

-(Fulfilled by prerequisite course ENG 200 – College Composition)
+English Composition (GE Area 1A)Fulfilled by prerequisite course ENG 200

-• Social and Behavioral Sciences (GE Area B2)
+Social and Behavioral Sciences (GE Area 4)

-PTA Program Admissions Policy
+PTA program Admissions Policy

-The PTA Program abides by all MC policies and procedures related to admissions, including but not limited to due process and non-discrimination.
+Mendocino College (MC) will accept 24 students into the PTA program each year.
+The PTA program abides by all MC policies and procedures related to admissions, including but not limited to due process and non-discrimination.

 Admissions criteria for the PTA Program are as follows:

-• Admission to Mendocino College
+• Admission to Mendocino College.
+Apply here: https://www.opencccapply.net/gateway/apply?cccMisCode=141

-PTA Program Admission Procedures
+PTA program Admission Procedures

 1. This year ONLY - Applications are accepted from Aug.
 15, 2024 through May 15, 2025 with the next cohort beginning the PTA Program in August 2025.
+(Previously the program began in January, however the start date has been moved to August of each year.)

 3. If the class of 24 is filled, a wait list of 5-10 students will be maintained.